Hilde Radusch: Life

-In 1939 she met Else "Eddy" Klopsch who subsequently became her life partner.
+In 1939, she met Else "Eddy" Klopsch who became her life partner.
 One of Eddy's many achievements was winning the confidence of Radusch's mother, who approved of her daughter "settling down".
-From 1941 Hilde and Eddy ran a little restaurant.
-Initially their application for a restaurant license was refused under pressure from the local SS (The Nazi party's quasi-military wing), who deemed Radusch "politically unreliable", but eventually they found premises and established a "shop", registered in the name of Mr Klopsch (Eddy's father).
+From 1941, Hilde and Eddy ran a little restaurant.
+Initially their application for a restaurant license was refused under pressure from the local SS (The Nazi party's quasi-military wing), which deemed Radusch "politically unreliable", but eventually they found premises and established a "shop", registered in the name of Mr Klopsch (Eddy's father).
 The business was located in Berlin's Scheunen quarter and contained much furniture suitable for the restaurant, which had been left behind by the previous occupants.
-Like many premises in the Scheunen quarter, their shop had previously been owned by Jews, who had now relocated.
+Like many premises in the Scheunen quarter, their shop had been owned by Jews who had moved.
 They never did obtain official permission to run the shop as a restaurant.
-However, all shops in the neighbourhood were required to display a "Forbidden to Jews" ("Für Juden verboten!") sign in the window, and in Mr Klopsch's shop window, in front of this sign, was placed, without further explanation, a restaurant menu.
+However, all shops in the neighbourhood were required to display a "Forbidden to Jews" ("Für Juden verboten!") sign in the window, and in Mr Klopsch's shop window, in front of this sign, was placed, without explanation, a restaurant menu.
 The restaurant later became a refuge for "illegals" when the underground Communist Party leadership resumed contact with Radusch and started sending her women released from detention to be hidden and looked after.
-Radusch and Klopsch did not always succeed in these difficult tasks: they were unable to save Henny Lemberg, a Jewish Communist entrusted to their care and whom they befriended, from being deported to an extermination camp.
+Radusch and Klopsch did not always succeed in these difficult tasks: They were unable to save Henny Lemberg, a Jewish Communist entrusted to their care and whom they befriended, from being deported to an extermination camp.